-The vulnerability context may be explained in terms of problems that people face, which affect their asset base and their choices and income.
-One unique feature of the Payra-Kuakata region is its distinct vulnerabilities that many people face.
-These are more varied and intensive than those faced by even poorer and more vulnerable inland communities.
-These vulnerabilities are important manifestations of the poverty found in the coastal zone.
-People here live in an extremely dynamic estuarine environment facing such threats as: cyclone and storm surge, land erosion, flood, drainage congestion, salinity intrusion, drought, tectonic process and deteriorating coastal ecosystems.
+The people of Payra-Kuakata region face distinct vulnerabilities that are more varied and intensive than those faced by even poorer and more vulnerable inland communities.
+People here live in an extremely dynamic estuarine environment characterized by cyclone and storm surge, land erosion, flood, drainage congestion, salinity intrusion, drought, tectonic process and deteriorating coastal ecosystems.
+Major vulnerabilities are described in Table 2-1.
 Besides, there are threats of climate change and upstream land and water uses.
-These threats affect almost every aspect of life and limit livelihood choices of the people.
-These vulnerabilities create a context of insecurity, which in turn, discourage investments, limit economic activities and squeeze employment opportunities.
-Scarce public, private and community resources are consumed in mitigation efforts and not much is left for expanding economic activities and generating employment.
+These threats affect almost every aspect of life and limit livelihood choices of the people which in turn, discourage investments, limit economic activities and squeeze employment opportunities.
+Scarce public, private and community resources are mostly spent in mitigation efforts and not much is left for expanding economic activities and generating employment.